pclune-r7/le/README.md

 a wildcard is used in the log filename - which is not allowed in this case.

 Example:
-For this example there is a number of directory's in /var/log/, each called 'apache-xx', where the xx is a number that varies for each directory, such as 'apache-01', 'apache-02' and so on.
+For this example there is a number of directories in /var/log/, each called 'apache-xx', where the xx is a number that varies for each directory, such as 'apache-01', 'apache-02' and so on.
 In addition, within each directory, is a file called 'apache.log'.

-We want to follow all 'apache.log' files in each of these directories, with the log events from all log files sent to a destination log in the Logntries infrastructure that we want to name 'Apache'.
+We want to follow all 'apache.log' files in each of these directories, with the log events from all log files sent to a destination log in the Logentries infrastructure that we want to name 'Apache'.

 The command 'follow' is combined with the '--multilog' option to use the wildcard